Understand Basic Financial Literacy

 3. Read Books

 I can’t stress this point enough.
 Books are a key resource in your quest for financial literacy.
 Especially if you are coming from a no background in finance & investments, reading books becomes all the more important.
 Dedicate at least one to two hours every week to reading books.
-And not just ordinary books, you need to read on topics such as money management, investment, finance, etc.
+And not just ordinary books, you need to read on topics such as money management, investment, finance, etc. You should also read blogs and check other content online.
+Good topic to start with: get your debt consolidation with a bad credit.
+Personal finances remain the best skill to get when starting out.

 4. Listen to Money Podcasts